Personal profile

 Biography

-Perla is Associate Professor Quality and Safety of Care, with a special focus on methodology to improve clinical practice.
-She is also senior methods editor at BMJ Quality & Safety, where she is passionate to use her broad expertise on epidemiological and statistical methods to improve rigor in patient safety and quality improvement work.
+Perla is Associate Professor Quality and Safety of Care, focusing on developing new methodologies and interventions to improve safety and quality of care in daily practice.
+She is also co-director of the Centre for Safety in Healthcare.
+She served as an associate editor and senior methods editor at BMJ Quality & Safety from 2012 until 2024 to use her broad expertise on epidemiological and statistical methods to improve rigor in patient safety and quality improvement work.
 She previously worked as Associate professor at the Leiden University Medical Centre (department of Medical Decision Making), and as Assistant Professor at the Academic Medical Centre in Amsterdam (department of Social Medicine).
 She obtained her PhD in Epidemiology from the University of Amsterdam, and is certified as Epidemiologist B since 1996.

 Current projects